We may collect a share of sales or other compensation from the links on this page.

 Chin Strap

-If you get hit particularly hard or you fall on the ice, the chin strap on a cage works to keep your chin stable and protected.
+If you get hit particularly hard or fall on the ice, the chin strap on a cage works to keep your chin stable and protected.

 Cheap vs Expensive